So you’ve decided to move to Portugal? Great choice!

 Can I use Airbnb for the accommodation requirement?

-Some embassies still accept this, but more and more are asking for a 12 month rental contract.
+Not usually.
+Some embassies may still accept this, but more and more are asking for a 12 month rental contract.

 How often do I need to renew my D7 visa?